opengeospatial/teamengine/doc/en/index.rst

 | ZIP containing HTML files | Accept: application/zip     |
 +---------------------------+-----------------------------+

-If no or a not supported content type is set via HTTP request header, result format EARL (application/rdf+xml) is returned.

 The test run arguments are summarized in Table 2 - Test run arguments.
 The Obligation column can have the following values:  M (mandatory), O (optional), or C (conditional).